learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Zsh

 The completion script for Zsh doesn't have any dependencies.
-So, all you have to do is to ensure that it gets sourced in all your shell sessions.
+So, all you have to do is to set things up so it gets sourced in all your shell sessions.

 You can do this by adding the following line to your `~/.zshrc` file: